sigstore/docs/content/en/cosign/signing_with_blobs.md

 ## Signing blobs as files in keyless mode

 The `cosign sign-blob` command can be used to sign standard files.
 Signature and certificate information can be sent to a bundled text file, which makes key management invisible infrastructure.
-Using a bundle is the simplest way of signing a blob.
+Using a bundle is the recommended way of signing a blob.
 Use the `cosign` command to sign:

 ```shell
 $ cosign sign-blob <file> --bundle cosign.bundle